Dr Michelle Haslam

 ‘The rest of life/the world is meaningless/capitalistic/worldly/degenerate’

 Buddhist groups often suggest that meditation, training your mind, or spiritual friendship is more meaningful than activities that people engage in the rest of the time.
 I heard people talk like this in both the NKT and Triratna.
 This is a black and white way of discriminating between Buddhist and non-Buddhist life, activities and happiness.
 Activities outside of the group are often considered less spiritual, not Buddhist, or somehow more ‘deluded’.
 For those who struggle with capitalism and narcissism in everyday life, this can be confusing.
 The group believes that it is less capitalistic and narcissistic when in fact it may be preoccupied with bringing in new members or making money in order to keep the centres running and to expand.
 Group members often talk about compassion and unconditional love, but survivors later report that they found that the love they received from the group was entirely dependent on being part of the group or at least holding a positive view of it.

 ‘This is your spiritual home’

 Senior teachers have been observed to use emotionally loaded language to suggest that the Buddhist centre is your spiritual home.
 If people feel lonely, unloved or have complex attachment trauma, this is likely to lead to dependency.
-Triratna was more subtle, the manager of Cambridge Buddhist Centre told a group of us at a young women’s event ‘we want people to become like the fabric of the building‘.
+Triratna was more subtle, a group of us were told at a young women’s event ‘we want people to become like the fabric of the building‘.